Philadelphia Airbag Failure Claims Lawyer

 However, when the airbag system fails to deploy the airbag, serious injuries can occur.
 Usually those injuries involve severe facial injuries, including a broken nose, a broken jawbone, broken teeth, crushed orbital socket around the eye, lacerations to the face or death due to blunt force trauma.
 All those injuries can require multiple surgeries and a lengthy rehabilitation.

-If you or a passenger were injured due to the failure of an airbag, you could have grounds to file a lawsuit based on strict product liability and negligence.
+If you or a passenger were injured, or a loved one suffered fatal injuries due to the failure of an airbag, you could have grounds to file a lawsuit based on strict product liability and negligence.
 If you were injured when airbags failed to inflate while you were a passenger in someone else’s car, you could also have grounds for a case.

 On the other hand, sometimes the sheer force of an airbag inflating so quickly can injure or cause death.
 Airbags aren’t supposed to inflate with such force that they cause serious injury to the passenger or driver.
 They should inflate quickly to protect the car’s riders, but not so forcefully that they injure them.
 If an airbag has a faulty design or has a manufacturing defect, you would be able to file a case based on strict liability laws.
 Strict liability cases don’t require proof of negligence.
 The main questions regarding strict liability are: